What is the Cassava Value Chain? Complete Guide

 The cassava value chain is a journey of cassava from cultivation to consumption.

-Understanding this chain is crucial for identifying opportunities for growth, improving efficiency, and improving the livelihoods of farmers, processors, consumers and other players along the chain.
+Understanding this chain is crucial for identifying opportunities for growth, improving efficiency, and improving the livelihoods of farmers, processors, consumers, and other players along the chain.

 By addressing the challenges and leveraging the opportunities, the manioc value chain will become an irreplaceable contributor to economic development and poverty reduction.